SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/I - Artificial Neural Networks.md

 ![Multilayer ANN](img/Multilayer%20ANN.png)

-After initializing the weights, the training examples are *forward passed* through the neural network to generate outputs.
+After initializing the weights, the training examples are **forward passed** through the neural network to generate outputs.
+Note that different initializations may lead to different local optima and convergence iterations.

-*Backpropagation* involves starting with the output layer to propagate error back to the previous layer in order to update the weights between the two layers.
+**Backpropagation** involves starting with the output layer to propagate error back to the previous layer in order to update the weights between the two layers.
 Since it is not possible to calculate the error in the hidden layers, the error is decomposed using the weights and propagated back when a hidden layer is reached.

 For example, in Figure 8.1, $E_5$ or the error in $n_5$ will be decomposed using the weights and propagated back.
 Thus, the value of $E_3$ will be $E_5 \times w_{35}$ and the value of $E_4$ will be $E_5 \times w_{45}$.